programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 ## Image Augmentations

 Image augmentations are a type of [Data augmentation](https://en.wikipedia.org/wiki/Data_augmentation), and represent one of the methods we can use to try to reduce the amount of training data required and help prevent overfitting our model.
 As a reminder, overfitting occurs when the model gets very good at predicting on the training data but doesn't generalise well to the validation data.
 Image augmentations are a method of artificially creating more training data.
-Looking at an example will help illustrate how this works.
+They work by transforming images with known lables in various ways, for example rotating an image.
+To the model this image 'looks' different but you were able to generate this additional example without having to annotate more data.
+Looking at an example will help illustrate some of these augmentations.

 ```python